Last updated: Mar-01-2023

 The Android sample project uses Cloudinary's Android SDK to perform direct uploading with uploading progress indication, an image preview with advanced transformations, and video playback of adaptive streaming videos based on the ExoPlayer library.

-You can also check out the Cloudinary Demo - eCommerce App on the Google play store, with the Android source code available on GitHub.
+You can also check out the Cloudinary Demo - e-commerce App.
 The demo showcases some of Cloudinary's features, shows how to take advantage of existing open source libraries (e.g., Picasso, Glide, Fresco, Imageloader) and integrates them within a functional app.
 For more info, see Introducing the Cloudinary Demo Android App, Part 1.